Werkov/Werkov.github.io/_posts/2016-09-06-bajecny-svet.md

 ### 6 PDF dokumenty a elektronický podpis

 Skimmed.
-I was shocked by utilities that besides digitally signing a PDF also add a visual stamp in the document.
+I was shocked by utilities that besides digitally signing a PDF also add a visual stamp into the document.
 What?!

 ### 7 Elektronický podpis v MS Office